NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 • Frigidaire: F1 (compressor), F2/F3 (sensor), HH/LL (temperature alarms)

-Each brand may have unique codes, so consult your manual or manufacturer’s website for a complete list.
+Each brand may have unique codes, so consult your manual or the manufacturer’s website for a complete list.

 Wine Cooling System Troubleshooting Guide